Find out about supervision, why it is important, how to do it well, and how to resolve problems.

 Resolving supervision problems

 Problems can arise in supervision for all sorts of reasons.
-The tools below will help you with informal and formal processes for resolving problems.
+The resource below will help you with informal and formal processes for resolving problems.

 If you are eligible, you can sign up here: Supervisor News sign-up